 The 2015 Terroir Collection No. 43 Reflection Point Pinot Noir was named ‘Best Canadian Pinot Noir’ and ‘Best Canadian Red Wine’ at the Decanter World Wine Awards in London in May 2017.

-The winery has a charming European ambiance, with a 12-storey bell tower, an amphitheater, courtyard, lovely gardens and reception hall decorated with a Chagall tapestry.
+The winery has a charming European ambience, with a 12-storey bell tower, an amphitheatre, courtyard, lovely gardens and reception hall decorated with a Chagall tapestry.